Rebecca Carlson, PhD

-Director of Scholarship
+Director of Philosophy & Engagement

 A sought-after speaker, Rebecca frequently delivers lectures all across the country at academic conferences, colleges, churches, high schools, and other events.